system32developer/easy-autoclick/README.md

 # Easy Autoclick

-> [!WARNING]
-> For now is not working on windows, i'm finding the reason

 > [!CAUTION]
-> You need java installed on your device!
+> You need java 17+ installed on your device!

 > [!IMPORTANT]
 > > **How to install:**<br />